suubh/calculator-demo/README.md

 [Learn how to fork a repository and make a pull request.](https://guides.github.com/activities/forking/)

+**Note for the contributors:** To encourage everyone to try their best, we are not reviewing or merging pull requests at this time.
+Please feel free to send a pull request once you've made some changes in this project.

 # Absolute beginner?

 Today is a great day to start.
 If you are new to HTML, CSS and JavaScript -